scds/Omeka-S/introduction.md

 ## Preparation

 ### 1. View Examples
-One of the best ways to know if Omeka is the right platform for you is to view examples of projects.
+One of the best ways to know if Omeka is the right platform for you is to view example projects.
 Here are a few to get you started:
 * https://exhibit.utas.edu.au/
 * https://omeka.org/s/directory/